This is the updated version of an article about confirming messages examples originally published in October 2021.

 What is an Automated Sales Funnel?
 Explained Simply

-Please, keep in mind that email confirmations are very straightforward, so make sure their subject lines don’t digress from the topic.
-Try to find a balance between telling users what your confirmation email is about and being a little more creative.
+Please, keep in mind that email confirmation is very straightforward, so make sure the message title is direct to the topic.
+Try to find a balance between telling users what your message is about and being a little more creative.

 Let’s have a look at five endorsed confirmation email subject lines that will result in higher open rates: